 - Encouraging conduct which endangers or may endanger others;

 - Use or display of improper, obscene or abusive language;

 - Distribution or display of offensive messages or pictures;

 - Theft, including identity theft;

 - Willful damage to school or others’ property;

-- Attending school or any school-related activity under the influence of illicit drugs, alcohol or inhalants;
+- Attending school or any school-related activity under the influence of illicit drugs, alcohol, cannabis or inhalants;

 - Personal or sexual harassment;

 - Hazing, initiation activities, the formation or the operation of sororities, fraternities, gangs and secret organizations;

 - Disruptive behaviour, willful disobedience or defiance of authority;